jasonkuhrt/flo/docs/ref/commands/rm.md

 Remove issue, pull request, and/or worktree.
 By default, deletes the worktree but leaves issue and PR open.
+If no issue number provided, shows interactive selection of removable items.

 Arguments:
-  issue-number    Issue number to remove (default: current worktree's issue)
+  issue-number    Issue number to remove (optional: shows selection if omitted)

 Options:
   --close-issue         Close the GitHub issue (default: no)